Rich Kids of Tehran: History

 In an article published by Business Insider in May 2014, it was reported that Instagram's 'Rich Kids Of Tehran' showed the children of Iran's elite flouting sanctions.
 The article reported that the exhibitions of wealth and sexuality displayed on the page came as a surprise to many both inside and outside Iran, which is subject to strict international sanctions blocking the import of certain luxury goods as well as Islamic laws that prohibit alcohol and immodest dressing.

 In November 2014, CNN reported that despite the ban, Rich Kids of Tehran continued.
 CNN called the page a social media phenomenon that has attracted worldwide attention for offering a startling glimpse at the decadent lifestyle of wealthy young Iranians in one of the world's most socially conservative countries.

-In October 2013, The Independent reported young Iranians who flaunt their luxury lifestyles on social media have started a new account to defend their actions after they were made to shut the original down amid government pressure.
+In October 2013, The Independent reported young Iranians who flaunt their luxury lifestyles on social media have started a new account to defend their actions after they were forced to shut the original down amid government pressure.
 Authorities in Iran blocked the “Rich Kids of Tehran” Instagram account on Thursday after flashy images of parties, alcohol and girls wearing bikinis and revealing clothing were featured.

 In October 2014, HuffPost published an article stating about the page.
 The article suggested that the subjects of images on the page appeared to have been photographed in private homes and gardens where such rules cannot be enforced.

 In October 2014, The Times published a reported stating a new Instagram account showcasing the lifestyles of wealthy young Iranians has provoked both amusement and anger in Tehran, lifting the lid on a rarely seen side of the Islamic Republic.